akirby23/botw-quiz/README.md

 The user will have a choice of 4 answers for each question.

-Each correct answer equates to 1 point towards the final score.
+Each correct answer equates to 1 point toward the final score.

 Once all 10 questions have been answered, the final score will be provided to the user, and the user’s name & final score will be added to the scoreboard, which can be accessed via the main menu.